sleepdiary/core/doc/tutorials/Graph your day lengths.md

 ## Step one: create your folder and HTML

-Create a new folder called `day-length-graph` and download [sleep-diary-formats.js](../sleep-diary-formats.js) into it.
+Create a new folder called `day-length-graph`.
 This is where all our code will go.

 Now open a text editor and create a file called `index.html` in your `day-length-graph` folder.
 Paste this HTML into the file: